bradcypert/sandalwood/content/blog/dart-futures-and-streams.md

 ## Creating your own Future

 Sometimes you’ll want to create a Future, even if the value is readily available.
-You can do that using `<a href="https://api.dart.dev/stable/2.9.3/dart-async/Future/Future.value.html">Future.value()</a>`.
+You can do that using [Future.value()](https://api.dart.dev/stable/2.9.3/dart-async/Future/Future.value.html).
 This is common in scenarios where you might have cached data locally, but you also might have to make an HTTP request for the data.

 For example: